How Much Does Sprinkler Repair Cost in 2023?

 Sprinkler head replacement

 Sprinkler head replacement is the most common repair needed by homeowners.
-The table below shows the typical cost of replacing broken sprinkler heads by head type.
+The typical cost of replacing broken sprinkler heads is between $60 and $110 and varies by head type and the cost of the nozzle.
+The table below shows the average cost of spray heads by head type.

 Type of sprinkler headTypical cost to replace